Skip to navigation Skip to content

 With all the cooking, washing and cleaning that happens in the kitchen, it’s easy to overlook your taps.

-Taps are touched constantly throughout the day, making them an easy place for germs to spread.
-The aerator, found at the end of the spout, can also trap limescale, debris and bacteria over time.
+Taps are touched throughout the day, making handles and spouts obvious high-contact areas.
+The aerator at the end of the spout can also collect limescale and debris over time.

-- Wipe regularly with a damp, soft cloth
+• Wipe taps regularly with warm, soapy water and a soft cloth

 Ensuring an effective dishwasher